 - Eligible Countries: Applicants from all over the world can apply for this LLM Fellowship Program.

-- To be eligible for the Human Rights LL.M.
-Fellowship, applicants must first meet the admission criteria and be admitted to the LL.M.
-Program at Columbia Law School.
-To be eligible for admission to the LL.M.
+- Entrance Requirements: To be eligible for admission to the LL.M.
 Program, applicants must hold a first degree in law.
 A degree in a field other than law, even if followed by a master’s degree in law, generally does not suffice for admission.
-Applicants who have earned a law degree by correspondence course work or distance learning are not eligible for admission.
-As the LL.M. is a full-time program of study, students are not permitted to accept off-campus employment while enrolled in the program.
+Applicants who have earned a law degree by correspondence course work or distance learning are not eligible for admission

 How to Apply: A complete Human Rights LL.M.
 Fellowship Application consists of: